kossiitkgp/docs/community/recruitment.md

 - Be an active member of the society

 However, we have been collaborating with non-KOSS members since forever.
 They are welcome to join/lead our events or pitch something to us.
 If they want to talk about something, we can have them in one of our meetings as well.
+## How many students do we take?
+Altough the number of students varies from year to year.
+We try to include limited number of students to presrve the culture of KOSS and not create unessesary chaos without actually having productive work.